-This post is part of an eight post series about the SOLID principles and code architecture.
-You can find the other posts here:
+This post is part of a nine post series about the SOLID principles and code architecture.
+You can check all the posts here:

 Introduction: What is The Single Responsibility Principle (and what it isn’t)